I had a glimmer something was wrong when I tried to reach the Grey Goatee Research Geeks with a mundane question about golf, of all things.

 I didn’t know they cared.
 About anything.
 About Walter Becker?
 They have souls … who could have known?

-The snobbery of jazz musicians toward rock ‘n’ roll music is well-established, and for a lot of it, it’s well-founded
+The snobbery of jazz musicians toward rock ‘n’ roll music is well-established, and well-founded, for a lot of it.

 “They don’t even write their own songs,” the old jazz guy I knew best said once about the Beatles, which we know not to be true, but for the sake of argument I said, “Somebody did.”
 He snorted, and it’s an argument I didn’t want at the time, and I really don’t want it today.

-I knew a woman named Willa once, and she liked jazz, mostly, but she took me to see Joe Ely one night in the late ’80s at Parker’s, so I know she wasn’t closed off to the world.
-Her father was a jazz musician, a major dude, and I asked her once if her dad liked anybody outside his field.
+I got in the rotation of a woman named Willa for a while.
+She liked jazz, mostly, but she took me to see Joe Ely one night in the late ’80s at Parker’s, so I know she wasn’t closed off to the world.
+Her father was a jazz musician, a major player, and I asked her once if her dad liked anybody outside his genre.

 She said, “He likes Steely Dan, a lot.”